 Open-face helmets provide more ventilation than full-face helmets.
 Presently, modern full-face helmets provide comfort with a good ventilation system.

-A full-faced is ideal for every type of off-road rider including simple trail riding.
+A full-face is ideal for every type of off-road rider including simple trail riding.
 And certainly, every hardcore rider needs a full-faced helmet there is no other viable option.

 A full-face helmet will protect your face, mouth, and teeth so maybe you will not have to worry about dental and medical bills.
 A $500 helmet is a better investment than $3000 dental surgery.
-For this reason, It is also necessary for Enduro riders to acquire the full-faced helmet because there are lots of speeds and downhill riding involved.
+For this reason, it is also necessary for Enduro riders to acquire a full-faced helmet because there are lots of speeds and downhill riding involved.

 Are Full-Face Helmets Safer?